htcooper/htcooper.github.io/docs/mj.md

     ---
     ## Risks + Considerations
     - Speed:
-        - MJAI needs to provide advice in a timely manner as to not interfere with gameplay
+        - MJAI might be slow and interfere with gameplay
             - ensure low-latency processing for real-time interaction
             - keep models small and edge-device compatible
     - Accuracy: